G103 Mathematics MMath Undergraduate 2019

 - Typical IB score 38 to include 776 or 766 in higher level subjects.
 Higher level subject requirements apply, see above

-- We strongly encourage applicants to sit the University’s Admissions Test (*) if it is available to them, and request them to provide UMS marks for all Mathematics and Further Mathematics modules, irrespective of certification or intention to re-sit, as we give a high weighting in our selection process to evidence of ability in Mathematics.
-We will email all applicants to ask for this information.
+- We strongly encourage applicants to sit the University’s Admissions Test (*) if it is available to them, as we give a high weighting in our selection process to evidence of ability in Mathematics

 - Please consult the University website for required evidence of English language proficiency